-- PGM MGT - To select the program management: Press the PGM MGT key.
-If necessary, press the WINDOW soft key to set up the screen as it is shown at the upper right - NET - To select the network settings: Press the NETWORK soft key (second soft key row). - To manage the network drives: Press the DEFINE NETWORK CONNECTN. soft key.
+Call the file manager: Press the PGM MGT soft key and if necessary press the WINDOW key to set up the screen as it is shown at upper right

+To select the network settings: Press the NETWORK soft key (second soft key row).

+► To manage the network drives: Press the DEFINE NETWORK CONNECTN. soft key.
 In a window the TNC shows the network drives available for access.
-The soft keys described below are used to define the connection for each drive
+With the soft keys described below you can define the connection for each drive.